 For a few months in late 2019, I served what is probably my last “deployment” in the U.S. Army.
 I put the word “deployment” in quotes because the mission involved me living out of a nice hotel in downtown Manila, and wearing civilian clothes to work every day.
 That was a far cry from the tents, dirt, heat, and incoming rocket fire I was used to in my previous overseas assignments.
 Our mission was the Joint U.S. Military Assistance Group-Philippines (JUSMAG-P), and this was a legitimate gem of an assignment.
 The work was meaningful, the conditions were good, and most importantly, the team was excellent.
-I was one of group of mostly junior officers from the Army, Navy, and Air Force who had temporary duty as liaison officers in JUSMAG.
+I was one of a group of mostly junior officers from the Army, Navy, and Air Force who had temporary duty as liaison officers in JUSMAG.
 I arrived as the “new guy” in October of 2019, coming in as an Army lieutenant colonel to a liaison element already consisting of an Army major, two Marine captains, a Marine staff sergeant, an Air Force captain, and two Navy lieutenants.

 We were part of JUSMAG’s Operations section, augmenting a team of permanent-party officers and under the command of a Marine lieutenant colonel.
 Soon after I arrived, the Operations Chief retired and the new Chief decided to put me in charge of all of the LNOs.
 It made sense; I outranked all of them and had more than twice the years of service of most of them.
 I think that there were some initial misgivings about having another layer of leadership in between the LNOs and the Chief, but that soon evaporated when everyone discovered that I was not there to make their lives harder.
-The team was close, since we all worked in the same large cubicle and lived in the same hotel.
-We shared meals together, went to the Marine Corps Ball together, hosted the big Army/Navy Game together at the US Embassy, travelled to Corregidor together… and event competed together in a big Inter-Embassy Bowling Tournament in downtown Manila.
+The team was close since we all worked in the same large cubicle and lived in the same hotel.
+We shared meals together, went to the Marine Corps Ball together, hosted the big Army/Navy Game together at the U.S. Embassy, traveled to Corregidor together… and eventually competed together in a big Inter-Embassy Bowling Tournament in downtown Manila.
 And that’s the story I’m now going to tell.

 The Makati Diamond, a luxury hotel in downtown Manila, hosts an inter-embassy bowling tournament at the Mall of Asia a couple of times a year.
 It is a big production, as they rent out the entire facility for the evening and have a dinner spread as well as drinks the entire evening.
 In the most recent iteration, participants included teams from Belgium, the Czech Republic, Kuwait, Great Britain, the European Union, Australia, Bangladesh, the U.S., and, of course, China, with many of the embassies fielding multiple teams.
-The intent of these inter-embassy events is to encourage rapport building between the different embassies, and to promote team building within the individual embassy teams.
-And of course it’s also good marketing for the Diamond.
+The intent of these inter-embassy events is to encourage rapport-building between the different embassies and to promote team building within the individual embassy teams.
+And of course, it’s also good marketing for the Diamond.

 When a rep from the Diamond came by our office to invite us to the bowling event several weeks before it occurred, one of my fellow LNOs asked her who else was participating.
-I decided at that moment that whoever she said first was going to be our mortal enemies for purposes of the bowling competition.
+I decided at that moment that whoever she said first was going to be our mortal enemies for the purposes of the bowling competition.
 The first country she said was…